ai2cm/fv3net/workflows/prognostic_c48_run/docs/outputdata.rst

 Prognostic run output data specs
 --------------------------------

-Data specifications for the merged (prognostic + nudging) sklearn runfile for nudge-to-fine, nudge-to-obs, and ML/baseline runs, which correponds to data expectations of the nudge-to-fine and nudge-to-obs mappers and the prognostic run report generation workflow step.
+Data specifications for the sklearn runfile for nudge-to-fine, nudge-to-obs, and ML/baseline runs, which correponds to data expectations of the nudge-to-fine and nudge-to-obs mappers and the prognostic run report generation workflow step.